expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 for the specified pattern.

-### Optimizations to consider
+## Optimizations to consider

-#### Skip explicit justifications
+### Skip explicit justifications

 In most cases mm-lamp can find justifications for steps itself if all the required steps to use in the justification are present in the editor (and precede the step to prove).
 This means you don't have to provide justifications when adding new steps.
 Skipping explicit justifications will decrease number of errors when an incorrect assertion label is used (caused by your hallucination or if the assertion was renamed recently).
-So, try not to provide explicit justifications and let mm-lamp to figure out them.
+So, try not to provide explicit justifications and let mm-lamp to figure them out.

-#### Use bottom-up prover
+### Use bottom-up prover

 Additionally to the skipping explicit justifications technique, you can skip some intermediate steps and use the bottom-up prover to let mm-lamp to find some simple/obvious intermediate steps.

+The bottom-up prover attempts to prove a step by working backwards from its statement.
+Understanding how it works internally will help you use it wisely and avoid wasting calls on steps it cannot prove.

+#### How the prover works

+At the **top level**, the prover tries to find a justification for the step being proved by combining:

+* assertions from the loaded database, and
+* steps explicitly listed in stepsToDeriveFrom (only preceding steps in the editor are eligible).

+If `stepsToDeriveFrom` is omitted, the prover relies solely on database assertions at the top level — which only works when the step follows directly from axioms or theorems with no editor steps needed (e.g. `|- ( 7 + 2 ) e.
+CC`).

+At **deeper levels**, the prover does not reuse editor steps or `stepsToDeriveFrom` entries directly.
+Instead, it repeatedly applies database assertions in reverse: it takes a statement that still needs to be proved and asks "which assertion could have produced this?" generating new sub-goals.
+It then checks whether each sub-goal is already proved — either by matching a database assertion directly, or by matching a proved step in the editor.
+If a sub-goal is not immediately proved, the prover recurses deeper, up to a fixed depth limit (not controllable via the API).
+Two constraints prevent infinite expansion: generated sub-goals must be strictly shorter in symbol count than the statement they came from, and no new variables may be introduced.

+#### When the prover succeeds

+The prover works well for steps that are:

-For example, the bottom-up prover can prove `|- A e.
+* close to trivially true given the assertions already in scope (e.g. `|- A e.
 CC` from `|- A e.
-RR`, and `|- ( X = ( A + ( B + C ) ) )` from `|- ( X = ( ( A + B ) + C  ) )`.

-Usually you will have some intuition what other existing steps should participate in the proof of a given step.
-In such cases you can use the `stepsToDeriveFrom` input parameter of the botton-up prover.
-However, steps provided in the `stepsToDeriveFrom` will be used on the first level of the proof tree.
-In other words, whatever you specify in the `stepsToDeriveFrom` will be used as the potentinal arguments of the justification of the step being proved, but not for the other new steps found by the bottom-up prover.

-Putting a lot of labels to the `stepsToDeriveFrom` may significantly slow down the bottom-up prover.
+RR`), or
+* simple rearrangements or reductions (e.g. reassociating `+`), or
+* provable by a short chain of database assertions with no complex editor-step dependencies beyond what is in `stepsToDeriveFrom`.

+#### When the prover fails — and what to do

+The most common reason for failure is that the step is **too complex**: the proof tree it would need to build exceeds the fixed depth, or the required intermediate results are not reachable via reverse application from the current statement.
+In such cases, do not retry the prover on the same step unchanged.
+Instead, **add explicit intermediate steps** that break the goal into simpler pieces, then prove each piece in sequence.
+The prover is most effective as a finisher for the last small gap, not as a solver for large leaps.

+Providing too many labels in `stepsToDeriveFrom` slows the prover significantly;
-Usually up to 5 labels is an optimal choice for the `stepsToDeriveFrom`.
+up to 5 labels is a practical ceiling.
-This also should give you an idea how many "obvious" steps you can skip when planning how you are going to use the bottom-up prover.
-But if you are sure a bigger number of labels in the `stepsToDeriveFrom` will be fine, then feel free to use that amount of labels.

-On the other hand, omitting the `stepsToDeriveFrom` in many cases will not lead to success.
-Usually omitting the `stepsToDeriveFrom` makes sense when the step to prove can be proved from existing axioms and theorems only, like `|- ( 7 + 2 ) e.
-CC`.
+If the prover fails even with well-chosen `stepsToDeriveFrom`, that is a strong signal to decompose the step further rather than expand the label list.

-#### Keep minimal number of visible steps
+### Keep minimal number of visible steps

 Very often Metamath proofs become too lengthy.
 Sending a lot of proved steps to you each time is not desired because it will make the conversation difficult